 Rider Profile: Riders looking for one kite with a maximum wind range, floaty boosts, speed riders, foilboarders, freeriders

-Disadvantages: Slower than some other styles of kites, not great for unhooked riding.
+Disadvantages: Slower turning, more difficult to relaunch, not great for unhooked riding.

 Hybrid Bow Kite

 Hybrid Bow Kites take the positive qualities of the bow kite and improve upon its disadvantages.
 Their purpose is to serve a slightly different style of rider.
 They have more “performance” features such as quicker response time and better unhooked performance.
 An example of a hybrid bow kite is the Cabrinha Switchblade.